-- Food and beverages, food and beverage containers, and garbage must be stored or secured in one of the following ways when camping overnight: - Using official storage devices (suspension cables, bear-proof lockers or bear-proof poles) where provided - Within a bear resistant container (BRC) - Items approved by the Department of Interior and Agriculture's Interagency Grizzly Bear Committee: - http://www.igbconline.org/html/container.html - Other items or methods approved by the Superintendent - Suspended in the air a minimum of 12 ft. off the ground, and a minimum of 6 ft. from the trunks of trees and the suspending or other branches. - Food and beverages, food and beverage containers, and garbage must never be left unattended or unsecured along the trail.
+- Food and beverages, food and beverage containers, and garbage must be stored or secured in one of the following ways when camping overnight: - Using official storage devices (suspension cables, bear-proof lockers or bear-proof poles) where provided - Within a bear resistant container (BRC) - Items approved by the Department of Interior and Agriculture's Interagency Grizzly Bear Committee:

+- Other items or methods approved by the Superintendent - O Suspended in the air a minimum of 12 ft. off the ground, and a minimum of 6 ft. from the trunks of trees and the suspending or other branches. - Food and beverages, food and beverage containers, and garbage must never be left unattended or unsecured along the trail.